straw-hat-team/adr/src/adrs/6310044131/README.md

 that runs workloads; `scope` and `location` carry established meanings in cloud APIs (auth scopes, regions).

-Industry evidence, verified against primary sources: the GCP Project resource has a field named `parent` ("A reference to a parent Resource. eg., `organizations/123` or `folders/876`") and a `projects.move` method;
+Industry evidence, verified against primary sources (linked below):

+- **Google Cloud**: the Project resource has a field named `parent`, documented as "A reference to a parent Resource. eg., `organizations/123` or `folders/876`", plus a `projects.move` method ("Move a project to another place in your resource hierarchy, under a new resource parent").
-AWS Organizations speaks Parent throughout (`ListParents`, `MoveAccount(SourceParentId, DestinationParentId)`); Kubernetes HNC uses `spec.parent`.
+- **AWS**: Organizations speaks Parent throughout: `ListParents` ("Lists the root or organizational units (OUs) that serve as the immediate parent of the specified child"), `MoveAccount(AccountId, SourceParentId, DestinationParentId)`.
+Its docs also state the single canonical parent outright: "In the current release, a child can have only a single parent."
+- **Azure**: the ManagementGroup resource carries `properties.details.parent` (`ParentGroupInfo`: "The ID of the parent management group", with `id`, `name`, `displayName`).
+- **Kubernetes HNC**: "The parent is defined by the `.spec.parent` field" of each namespace's `HierarchyConfiguration` object.

 The explicit field appears exactly on movable resources, which is what our resources are.
-GCP's value is a typed reference, so the value states what kind of node the parent is.
+GCP's and Azure's values are typed references, so the value states what kind of node the parent is.

 Compound alternatives were considered and each carries a wart: